Mantvydas-data/Programming-for-DA-2021-PA/README.md

 ___

 <h3>Introduction</h3>
 <p>This repository contains continuous assessment for Programming for Data Analysis 2021 module.
-Files includes: gitignore file, readme and Jupyter notebook numpyrandom.ipynb.
+Files include: gitignore file, readme and Jupyter notebook numpyrandom.ipynb.
 Assessment instructions can be downloaded <a href="https://github.com/brianmcgmit/ProgDA/raw/master/ProgDA_Assignment.pdf">here</a>.</p>

 <h3>Problem statement</h3>
 <p>The following assignment concerns the numpy.random package in Python.
 You are required to create a Jupyter notebook explaining the use of the package, including detailed explanations of at least five of the distributions provided for in the package.</p>